xtuzil/CacheMockingFW-DemonstrationProject/README.md

 ## Instructions for demonstration the features
-To start the Docker container with dataplatform IRIS with Caché Mocking framework, put sequence of Docker commands to the bash terminal in this folder location:
+To start the Docker container with dataplatform IRIS with Caché Mocking framework, put sequence of Docker commands to the bash terminal in project folder location:
 ```sh
 $ docker-compose build
 $ docker-compose up -d